Words beginning with: A . B . C . D . E . F . G . H . I . J . K . L . M . N . O . P . Q . R . S . T . U . V . W . X . Y . Z . Abbreviations used

 queenie * Noun.
 1. A homosexual male, particularly one who is effeminate.
 Used as a form of address.

-2. Affectionate name for Queen Elizabeth II.
+2. Affectionate name for Queen Elizabeth II - British queen who died in 2022.

 * also as queeny.